laxminagln/Xcrime/README.md

 # Xcrime
-An app capable of helping Cops.
+An app capable of helping Cops created using flutter